Image in the public domain.

-Story Length: 3:40
+Story Length: 3:26

 The Chinese Exclusion Act of 1882 prevented all immigration of Chinese laborers.
 Chinese immigrants were detained at Angel Island in San Francisco Bay at the turn of the 20th century because of the Exclusion Act.
-This Public Radio Story describes the Chinese poetry carved on the walls of a detention barracks by Angel Island detainees.
+This audio story describes the Chinese poetry carved on the walls of a detention barracks by Angel Island detainees.
 Their poetry tells a story of humiliation and mistreatment of innocent Chinese people trying to start a new life or join loved ones already in the United States.

 History tells us that peaceful empires are very rare.
 In the 21st century, China is the fastest-growing world power.
 China claims that its rise is peaceful: it has no plans to invade and conquer new territory.
 But is it possible for any nation to grow without causing any conflicts?
 In the 15th century the Chinese explorer Zheng He sailed across the Eastern Hemisphere from Taiwan to India to Arabia to Africa.
 He was on a trade mission, but the kingdoms he encountered were not really free to choose whether or not they would become part of the Chinese trade empire.
 This public radio story looks at China’s past to draw some conclusions about its future.

 In 1949, the Communist Revolution under Mao Zedong transformed China from the monarchy it had been for centuries, to a Communist nation.
 The “People’s Revolution” relied heavily on the passion and vigor of China’s young people, and the Chinese government looked poorly on anyone who was critical of China or the Communist Party.
 This audio story introduces a man who was only three when Chairman Mao came to power.
 In his 20’s he worked for the Communists in rural Mongolia.
 His experiences there formed the basis for his hugely successful 2004 novel “Wolf Totem”, which earned him both praise and criticism in Communist China.
-Listen to learn more about his experiences in Mongolia, the impact of “Wolf Totem”, and about Rong’s criticisms, and hopes, for his country.
+Listen to learn more about his experiences in Mongolia, the impact of “Wolf Totem”, and his criticisms, and hopes, for his country.